 - Load the drawing properties file that you want to modify from the list at the top.

 - Go to the Attributes tab and change the settings as required.

 These settings apply to all views in the drawing.
 Here you can select the coordinate system, set the coordinate system rotation, and undeform warped or cambered parts.

-- Select the views you want to create.
+- On the Views tab, select the views you want to create.
 You can create as many views as you like.

 If you select Off , Tekla Structures does not create the view, but dimensions the parts in the available views.
 If you set all four main views off, Tekla Structures will still create one front viewdefault view that is created using the part’s or component’s coordinate system and that shows the part or component from the front direction

 Part’s front view is a view on part plane created of the part’s front plane.